This is a dream I had

 survival.
 Assigning blame and guilt can only hamper and dampen the

 initiative and good-will required.
 Without it, failure, he said.

 ~ The end-result is not only not knowable, it is not Fated,

 Predetermined, or Predestined.

-To think otherwise destroys motivation.
-It is we alone who are
+To think otherwise destroys will, motivation and energy.
+It is we alone who

 that creates the future.